 An exemption to this rule allows member states to establish their national financing arrangement through mandatory contributions without setting up a separate fund.
-However, the member states would have to raise at least the same amount of financing and make it available to their resolution authority immediately upon its request.
+However, in doing so they must raise at least the same amount of financing and make it available to their resolution authority immediately upon its request.